Nexmo/deved-platform/content/blog/en/receive-sms-messages-java-dr.md

 ![Receiving an SMS message](/content/blog/how-to-receive-sms-messages-with-java/diagram-receive.png "Receiving an SMS message diagram")

 What we're going to do in this tutorial is write a Servlet that can handle the incoming SMS message.
-The problem is that while we're developing on our local machine, we are likely to be firewalled from the internet, so Nexmo's servers can't reach us!
+The problem is that while we're developing on our local machine, we are likely to be firewalled from the internet, so Vonage's servers can't reach us!
 One way around this would be to continuously deploy to a public web server, but that is a complete pain.
 Fortunately there is an excellent tool called Ngrok that can help us with this problem.

 ## Developing Webhooks With Ngrok